Professor Paige West

 BIOGRAPHY:

-Dr. Paige West holds The Claire Tow Professorship in Anthropology at Barnard College and Columbia University and serves as the Director of the Columbia University Center for the Study of Social Difference.
-She has worked in Papua New Guinea since 1996 and has conducted over 100 months of field-based research in the country focused on in the relationship between societies and their environments.
-She has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood by Indigenous peoples and natural scientists, and the production of biodiversity-based commodities.
-Her current research is focused on sea level rise, the co-production of knowledge, the question of how people forge new lives in the face of climatic change, and Indigenous self-determination in Oceania.
-Read more aobut her work here. https://paige-west.com
+Dr. West’s broad scholarly interest is in the relationship between societies and their environments.
+More specifically, she has written about the linkages between environmental conservation and international development, the material and symbolic ways in which the natural world is understood by Indigenous peoples and natural scientists, the aesthetics and poetics of human social relations with nature, and the creation of commodities and practices of consumption.
+Her current research is focused on sea level rise, managed retreat, and the question of how people forge new lives in the face of climatic change.

 Dr. West is the author of three books and the editor of five more.
 She has also published numerous scholarly papers.
-She is the founder of the journal Environment and Society: Advances in Research and served as its editor for a decade.
-Her most recent book, Dispossession and the Environment, won the 2017 Columbia University Press Distinguished Book Award.
-In 2018 she was a Phi Beta Kappa national distinguished visiting scholar and in 2021 she was named both one of 50 people changing the world by The Explorers Club and a Guggenheim Fellow.
+In 2009 Dr. West founded the peer-review journal Environment and Society: Advances in Research and served as its editor for a decade.
+Dr. West’s most recent book, Dispossession and the Environment, won the 2017 Columbia University Press Distinguished Book Award.

-In addition to her academic work, Dr. West is the co-founder of the PNG Institute of Biological Research, a small NGO dedicated to building academic opportunities for research in Papua New Guinea by Papua New Guineans.
-She is also the co-founder of the Roviana Solwara Skul, a school in Papua New Guinea dedicated to teaching at the nexus of indigenous knowledge and western scientific knowledge.
-Together with her long-time research partner John Aini, and the NGO Ailan Awareness, she works with twelve communities in New Ireland, Papua New Guinea to facilitate their work towards socio-ecological sovereignty.
+In addition to her academic work, Dr. West is the co-founder, and a board member, of the PNG Institute of Biological Research, a small NGO dedicated to building academic opportunities for research in Papua New Guinea by Papua New Guineans.
+Dr. West is also the co-founder of the Roviana Solwara Skul, a school in Papua New Guinea dedicated to teaching at the nexus of indigenous knowledge and western scientific knowledge.

 Selected Publications / Books